Cerentino: Demographics

 As of 2000 the average number of residents per living room was 0.49 which is fewer people per room than the cantonal average of 0.6 per room.
 In this case, a room is defined as space of a housing unit of at least 4 m2 as normal bedrooms, dining rooms, living rooms, kitchens and habitable cellars and attics.
 About 60.7% of the total households were owner occupied, or in other words did not pay rent (though they may have a mortgage or a rent-to-own agreement).

 As of 2000, there were 28 private households in the municipality, and an average of 1.9 persons per household.
-There were 13 households that consist of only one person and 1 households with five or more people.
+There were 13 households that consist of only one person and 1 household with five or more people.
 Out of a total of 30 households that answered this question, 43.3% were households made up of just one person and 2 were adults who lived with their parents.
 Of the rest of the households, there are 5 married couples without children, 3 married couples with children There were 4 single parents with a child or children.
-There was 1 household that was made up unrelated people and 2 households that were made some sort of institution or another collective housing.
+There was 1 household that was made up of unrelated people and 2 households that were made up of some sort of institution or another collective housing.

 In 2000 there were 87 single family homes (or 80.6% of the total) out of a total of 108 inhabited buildings.
 There were 15 multi-family buildings (13.9%), and 6 other use buildings (commercial or industrial) that also had some housing (5.6%).
 Of the single family homes 3 were built before 1919, while none were built between 1990 and 2000.
 The greatest number of single family homes (40) were built between 1919 and 1945.

 In 2000 there were 128 apartments in the municipality.
 The most common apartment size was 4 rooms of which there were 39.
 There were 10 single room apartments and 23 apartments with five or more rooms.
 Of these apartments, a total of 28 apartments (21.9% of the total) were permanently occupied, while 100 apartments (78.1%) were seasonally occupied.
 As of 2007, the construction rate of new housing units was 0 new units per 1000 residents.
 The vacancy rate for the municipality, in 2008, was 0%.